Sustainable Finance and Ethics

 In the financial sector, not only sustainability is of increasing relevance, but as a consequence also the development of financial products, that are in line with social responsibility (also sustainable or responsible finance).
 Socially responsible investment (SRI) or mission or impact investment covering secular ethical norms as well as religiously framed normative claims as in ‘islamic finance’ for example.

-The course starts with a general introduction into corporate sustainability with a special focus on communication covering issues as main theories of CSR, the temptation of misleading communication (aka Greenwashing) and as a core topic sustainability reporting and performance measurement.
-A second chapter of the course sheds light more specifically on sustainable finance and socially responsible investment providing an overview of the existing concepts.
+The course starts with a general introduction into business and society with a special focus on communication.
+A main chapter of the course explains more specifically sustainable finance and socially responsible investment.
 A core question is the possible conflict between a financial corporation’s fiduciary duty and the recognition of normative demands, partly in breach with a corporation’s fiduciary duty.
+Secular concepts such as the SDGs, CSR and ethics are discussed as well as religious frameworks such as islamic finance.
+Unlike most sustainable finance courses, this course sheds light also on the legal-philosophical and ethical foundations.

 100 % exam